Note: These definitions are for adults and older students.

 Intersex: An umbrella term used to describe a wide range of natural bodily variations.
 In some cases, these traits are visible at birth, and in others, they are not apparent until puberty.

-Pansexual/Pan: Describes someone who has the potential for emotional, romantic or sexual attraction to people of any gender though not necessarily simultaneously, in the same way, or to the same degree.
+Pansexual: Describes someone who has the potential for emotional, romantic or sexual attraction to people of any gender though not necessarily simultaneously, in the same way or to the same degree.
+Sometimes used interchangeably with bisexual.

-Same-Gender Loving: A term coined and used by communities of color instead of lesbian, gay or bisexual to express attraction to and love of people of the same gender.
+Same-Gender Loving: A term some prefer to use instead of lesbian, gay or bisexual to express attraction to and love of people of the same gender.

 Two Spirit: An umbrella term and identity within many first nations communities both historically and presently that describes people who live within a spectrum of genders, sexual identities, gender expressions and gender roles.